 I try not to think about the rest of the day or even the trail immediately ahead.
 I just keep looking at the four feet in front of me.
 I try to banish all thoughts about reaching Namche from my mind, consoling myself that every step I take shortens the trail by one step.
 I am aware of my heavy breath and pounding heart.
 I ignore the spectacular scenery surrounding me, focusing only on the trail in front of me.

 I wonder whether this is mindful walking.
-I am fully focussed on the present, the essence of mindfulness meditation, practiced in the west, originating from Budha’s teachings.
+I am fully focussed on the present, the essence of mindfulness meditation, originating from Budha’s teachings, now popular in the west.
 “Mindfulness helps us to come back to the here and now, to be aware of what is going on in the present moment, and to be in touch with the wonders of life” explains Thich Nhat Hanh, a Vietnamese Buddhist monk.
 Budha must have been familiar with such arduous mountain paths.
 I wonder whether the physical paths that Budha took influenced the spiritual path he prescribed.

 Soon I become very slow in walking.
 Ngima is eyeing me with concern and asks whether I am ok.
 I make frequent stops to catch a breath.